FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Internal Quality Assessment (IQA)}

 We used the initial prototype to run an Internal Quality Assessment (IQA) with the goal of \textit{i) } assessing the quality of the candidates produced by the nomination system, and \textit{ii)} collecting feedback about the prototype and annotation task for improvements.
-The IQA consisted of validating 12 candidates for every class, covering all classes available.
-It was carried out by 11 subjects, who could leave per-class comments through a text box.
-Analysis of the feedback collected in the IQA revealed that the annotation task is of high complexity due to factors such as ambiguity in some class descriptions or the difficulty of annotating sound events with very high inter- and intra-class variation.
+The IQA consisted of validating 12 candidates (1 page of clips) for every class, covering all classes available.
+It was carried out by 11 subjects that volunteered to participate, who could leave per-class comments through a text box.
+The feedback collected in the IQA revealed that the annotation task is complex due to factors such as ambiguity in some class descriptions or the difficulty of annotating sound events with very high inter- and intra-class variation.